willconry/djangoproject.com-tutorial/README.md

-# djangoproject.com-tutorial
+# Polling Application
-Django tutorial from djangoproject.com
+From djangoproject.com